amishagupta31/Portfolio/README.md

 # Portfolio
-A Portfolio Website Project given by Codsoft using HTML and CSSonly
+A Portfolio Website Project given by Codsoft using HTML and CSS only.